-Optically efficient and made to an ultra-high-grade, Guided Wave’s durable fiber optic cable combines the best materials available in jacketing, coatings, cladding and core purity.
+Optically efficient and made to an ultra-high-grade, Process Insights’ durable fiber optic cable combines the best materials available in jacketing, coatings, cladding and core purity.
 Even though this fiber optic cable is incredibly durable, a proper handling technique is essential to mitigate cable damage during installation.
-This article should be used as a guideline in order to ensure the best performance from Guided Wave fiber optic cables upon installation.
+This article should be used as a guideline in order to ensure the best performance from Process Insights fiber optic cables upon installation.

 Cable Installation and Pulling

 In order to install cable into the conduit and cable trays, hand pulling is permitted for short distances.
 The cable itself is quite stiff, so it can even be pushed from the reel into the conduit.
 If the conduit is fully clean it is possible to install 10 to 20 meters of cable in this way.
 Kinking and looping of the cable should be avoided at all costs and the cable should also not be forced at any point.

 Although hand pulling cable is permitted, the most widely used installation practice is to use a cable pull tool.
 When using a cable pull tool the cable should be secured with a cable pull that will pull on more than 4 inches of the cable jacket only.
 The connector should not be pulled at any point.

 Where the cable terminates, the vinyl protector should be left in place and a wrapping tape such as electrical tape should be used around the body of the connector to leave a smooth end.
 Another way to secure terminated cable is through the use of a wooden boat which is shaped to seat the connector, with an attached stringer on the front end of the wooden boat, and a cable-puller fastened to the rear of the boat.
 A small amount of travel should be allowed within the boat (several centimeters) for the connector.